 There are three phases of frozen shoulder.
 These include the freezing, frozen and thawing stages.
 The freezing stage is when a person is experiencing pain in the shoulder any time they are moving it.
 The range of motion in the shoulder will begin to get worse.
 The frozen stage is less painful, but the shoulder is stiff and using it becomes problematic.
 The final stage is the thawing stage where the symptoms start to subside and the shoulder is a lot easier to move.

-Athletes who are experiencing this pain should be visiting a dedicated sports medicine doctor immediately.
+Athletes experiencing symptoms should visit a dedicated sports medicine doctor immediately.
 Sports medicine is a great way to heal your body naturally without drugs or surgery.
-If you are experiencing frozen shoulder symptoms, it is time to make an appointment with Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic today.
-Dr. Meyer can diagnose your condition and recommend a sports injury treatment that will get you back to what you love doing most fast.
+If you are experiencing pain and stiffness make an appointment with Dr. Bob Meyer at the Spinal Rehab Sports Medicine clinic.
+Dr. Bob can diagnose your condition and recommend a sports injury treatment that will get you back to what you love doing most fast.